Deleted Tweet Detective: 3 Ways to Recover Lost Tweets

 But if it was a recently-deleted tweet, you may be able to get it back.
 Just follow my instructions below and you’ll see what I mean!

-While there's no guarantee that you'll be able to recover your deleted tweets using these methods, they do offer some possibilities for recently-deleted tweets.
+While there's no guarantee that these methods will recover your deleted tweets, they offer some possibilities for retrieving recently-deleted content.

 How to Recover Deleted Tweets?